EGroupware/rag/README.md

 - [x] InfoLog
 - [x] Tracker
 - [x] allow app-plugins in apps namespace `EGroupware\<application>\Rag` instead directly in RAG's `EGroupware\Rag\Embeddings\<application>`
+- [x] Addressbook, Calendar, Timesheet, ProjectManager and Phpbrain (aka KnowledgeBase), no integration in their own search yet!
-- [ ] all other egroupware applications
+- [ ] other egroupware applications: Invoices, Resources, Records, ViDoTeach, ...

 ## Requirements and installation
 * MariaDB 11.8 for the required vector type to store and search for embeddings